alirezaft/UnityChart/README.md

 ## Limitations
 * UnityChart can't handle `auto` for height and width values.
 If using auto for these values, you have to define a MinWidth and MinHeight for the chart visual element.
-* UnityChart is designed for play mode data visualization for now.
-Using it to show data in the edit mode might lead to unexpected behavior.
+* UnityChart is designed for visualizing data generated in play mode for now.
+Using it to show data generated in the edit mode might lead to unexpected behavior and the loss of generated data after domain reload.